-Bristol Street Art Tour
+Bristol Street Art Tour with Where the Wall

 Could your son or daughter be the new Banksy?
 Or could you?
-The city that produced the mysterious artist is now a European destination for street art, offering tours of the decorated walls and an up close insight into styles, personalities and techniques.
+The city that produced the mysterious artist is now a European destination for street art, offering walking tours of the decorated walls and an up close insight into styles, personalities and techniques.
 It also offers families the chance to pick up an aerosol can and express themselves.
 I took to the colourful streets of this vibrant city in South West England for a Bristol street art tour; camera to the ready for Banksy spotting…

 The Banksy phenomenon